 Additional water use restrictions during year-round conservation include mandatory water plans for all athletic fields and golf courses.
-These plans are due annually by March 1st of each year, (except the first year (2024), when the plan is due by July 1, 2024), and must include an evaluation of how much water is intended to be used, how and who is monitoring, the water meters included in the plan, and how water will be reduced in accordance with water reduction goal in each Drought Stage when Waco declares a Drought Stage.
+These plans are due annually by October 1st of each year and must include an evaluation of how much water is intended to be used, how and who is monitoring, the water meters included in the plan, and how water will be reduced in accordance with water reduction goal in each Drought Stage when Waco declares a Drought Stage.
 The Director of Water Utilities or designee can deny a plan that does not include appropriate conservation measures and reduction in water usage and waste.
 Any athletic field or golf course owner who does not submit a water plan or whose water plan has been denied, will be required to adhere to the Year-Round Outdoor Water Conservation Plan and Drought Contingency and Water Emergency Management Plan Measures schedule.